pomerium/pomerium/docs/docs/readme.md

 - Every device, user, and application's communication should be authenticated, authorized, and encrypted.
 - Access policy should be dynamic, and built from multiple sources.

+This security model has typically been referred to as zero-trust or BeyondCorp-inspired.

 ## Resources

-Pomerium was designed around the security model originally articulated by [John Kindervag](http://www.virtualstarmedia.com/downloads/Forrester_zero_trust_DNA.pdf) in 2010, and by Google in 2011 which as a result of the [Operation Aurora](https://en.wikipedia.org/wiki/Operation_Aurora) breach.
+Pomerium was inspired by the security model originally articulated by [John Kindervag](http://www.virtualstarmedia.com/downloads/Forrester_zero_trust_DNA.pdf) in 2010, and by Google in 2011 as a result of the [Operation Aurora](https://en.wikipedia.org/wiki/Operation_Aurora) breach.

-Typically this approach to security is called either zero-trust or BeyondCorp-inspired.
-Here's a curated list of resources covering th

 ### Books